Saipurciful/burger/README.md

 <img src="public/assets/css/img/submitted.png" style="width: 350px;"><br>

 * Each burger in the waiting area also has a "Devour it!" button.
-When the user clicks it, the burger will move to the right side of the pag.
+When the user clicks it, the burger will move to the right side of the page.

 <img src="public/assets/css/img/devoured.png" style="width: 350px;"><br>